dupluck/.github.io/README.md

 ## Customization

-- Edit `style.css` to change the appearance
+- Edit `style.css` to change the appearance and animations
-- Modify `index.html` to add new features or UI elements
+- Modify `index.html` to update content and structure
-- Update `script.js` to enhance functionality
+- Update `script.js` to enhance pixel art interactions and animations

 ## License